ChargedUp Charges your Phone Anywhere, Anytime #5

 Future goals & milestones

 ChargedUp is a promising, constantly growing company.
-Their first goal in the near future is to expand their business internationally which is going to be a really big challenge to interact with brand new customers in different culture, currency and language.
-Although, they are ready and excited to achieve more.
+Their first goal in the near future is to expand their business internationally!
+As Hugo says, it’s going to be a really big challenge to interact with brand new customers in different culture, currency and language.
+Though, they are ready and excited to achieve more.
 They also have some pretty exciting deals coming live soon.

 Another big milestone is launching a new station and replacing the one they already have.

 We are pleased to hear about ChargedUp wish them good luck on their venture.

 We will continue to explore London based startups each week.
 If you do not want to miss insights about the London Startup Ecosystem, consider subscribing to our social media channels linked below.

 Next week, we will be visiting Soldo, Stay tuned!